Non-Euclidean-World/HyperTesting/Hud/Menu/load-screen-works.md

 ### Prerequisites
 The game is running.
-You should have a name that no existing game save has.
+Your game should have a name that no existing game save has.

 ### Steps
 | Step | Action | Expected Result |